wotaoyin/gptwol_oidc/README.md

 - Check if IP and MAC provided are valid
 - cron job to wake up device
 - Check if Cron provided is valid
-- Search on cumputer Name, MAC or IP
+- Search on cumputer Name, MAC, or IP

-## Special configuration you can change

 - Ping Refresh to check Status availibility
 - Disable Delete or Add Computers
 - Change the port of the Web UI

+Added features:
+- Read OpenID Connect config from environment varialbes for from oidc.txt
+- The computers.txt file now has multiple sections, one per user (e.g. [alice@example.com], [bob@example.org])
+- Each section can optionally have a hide_details flag.
+If it is true, we hide IP, MAC, Status Check, and the Delete button.
+- Each section can optionally have a cannot_add_computer flag.
+If it is true, we do not display the entire Add Computer form.

 ## Docker Configuration
 > [!NOTE]